DevUps-Community/physique_upload/README.md

 3. **Physique Comparison:**
    - Allow users to compare images over time to track progress.

+## Description
+This project aims to allow users to upload images for physique checking and progress tracking.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Plan how to store user-uploaded images, including metadata like upload date and user association.
+  - Consider storage solutions like Supabase Storage for handling image files.

+- **React App Design:**
+  - Design components for image upload, viewing uploaded images, and comparing images over time.
+  - Ensure efficient image loading and display.

+- **Best Practices:**
+  - Ensure image security and privacy.
+  - Implement features for easy comparison and progress tracking.
+  - Focus on performance optimisation for image handling and storage.

 ## Technical Requirements
 - **Backend:** Node.js with Express
 - **Database:** Supabase